Move Freely, Play Powerfully: A Musician’s Guide to Mobility + Stability

 You can push through as many finger exercises or barre chords as your delicate tendons can handle.
 It never seems to be enough to find that balance between strength and overuse.

-You may even often end up with tense hands, sore joints or worse full on movement dysfunction which prevents you form playing.
+You may even often end up with tense hands, sore joints or worse full on movement dysfunction which prevents you from playing.

 Many other musicians think the fix is flexibility.
 Stretch more, move the joints more often.

 I see a lot of musicians avoid strength work for fear the muscles will become tenser and focus only on flexibiltiy.
-But flexibility alone won’t fix you either.
+But flexibility alone is usually not enough .

-You need both and they have to work together.
+You often need both and they have to work together.

 Let’s break it down by looking at mobility and stability and why the relationship between both is so important for musicians to find that sweet spot.